fabrizionastri/VSCode-Project-Structure-Plus/README.md

 ## Examples

-This `.project_structure_ignore` file will cause Project Structure to ignore: the node_modules and dist directories, and any files with the .log extension:
+This `.project_structure_ignore` file will cause Project Structure Plus to ignore: the 'node_modules' directory, 'src/entities/index.js' file and any files with the '.log' extension:

 ```
 node_modules
-dist
+src/entities/index.js
 *.log
 ```

-This `.project_structure_filter` file will cause Project Structure to only provide full content of the package.json file, as well as any in the src folder (excluding those that match the ignore pattern):
+This `.project_structure_filter` file will cause Project Structure to only provide full content of the 'package.json' file, as well as any files in the 'src/entities' folder and subfolders (excluding 'src/entities/index.js' which matches the ignore pattern). _Note that both '\\' and '/' are accepted._

 ```
-src
+src\entities
 package.json
 ```